Valampuri Ganesha (Standing)

 Ganesha Standing

-In this example, he appears to be holding sweet, axe, goad and lotus bud in his hands.
+In this example, he appears to be holding a sweet, axe, goad and lotus bud in his hands.
 Clockwise starting from the lower right.
 His trunk is reaching out for the sweet in his right palm.
-One of the most commonly seen portrayal.
+One of the most commonly seen portrayals.

 This bronze is about 9.5 cm in height.
-Going by the metal/alloy this is likely to be from Western Deccan region.
+Going by the metal/alloy, this is likely to be from the Western Deccan region.
 This is made for a home/personal shrine.
-There are significant wear and deposits resulting from ritual bathing.
-This may not date prior to the 18th century.
+Significant wear and deposits are resulting from ritual bathing.
+This may not date before the 18th century.

 Sharing my passion